kovacshuni/koauth/README.md

 * POST to /oauth/authorize
 * POST to /oauth/access-token

-Your exact paths may differ, but for a proper OAuth 1 you'll need to define at least 3 for these above.
+Your exact paths may differ, but for a proper OAuth 1 you will need to define at least 3 for these above.
-You will probably want paths, to register a new user, verify their email, read the rights a token gives access to, and invalidate tokens but that not mandatory here, but your app's part to do.
+You will probably want paths, to register a new user, verify their email, read the rights a token gives access to, and invalidate tokens but that is not mandatory here, but your app's part to do.

-### Mapping your HTTP requests and responses.
+### Mapping your HTTP requests and responses

-You will need to implement the `OauthRequestMapper` and `OauthResponseMapper` to map your web framework's HTTP request and response types to the library's independent types.
+You will need to **implement the `OauthRequestMapper` and `OauthResponseMapper`** to map your web framework's HTTP request and response types to the library's independent types.
 After that, you can easily call the service methods of the koauth library.
 You may also want to catch the exception that may occur during authentication and return your specific